SIMRAN88/SpyChat/README.md

 # SpyChat
-A terminal chat app using python that allows you to send and secret messages hidden safely inside an image.
+A terminal chat app using python that allows the user to send and secret messages hidden safely inside an image.
 The chat app will not be using a database or any other form of persistent data storage and will rely on the computer's non-persistent memory (RAM).
 ````````````````````````